JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 19 Western European People - victims of invasion and occupation

+Context: In May 1940, Hitler launched a "sickle cut" offensive through the Ardennes, rapidly overrunning the Netherlands, Belgium, and France.
+The "breathtaking pace" of the victory led to the occupation of Western Europe, subjecting millions to Nazi rule and exploitation.

 • ΔOS = -0.10 (Occupation, loss of sovereignty, casualties)
 • VSA = 0.58
 • Tc = 0.50 (Duration of war)